erezcoh4/SIDIS_at_BAND/README.md

 July-21, 2022
 -------------
-1. Updated kinematical cut on W>2.5 instead of W>2 to match untagged data to the tagged one in *BANDcutValues.csv* and in the python method *apply_Kinematical_cuts()*
+1. Updated kinematical cut on W>2.5 instead of W>2 to match untagged data to the tagged one in *BANDcutValues.csv* and in the python method *apply_Kinematical_cuts()* and corrected to read *BANDcutValues.csv* instead of the wrong file *cutValues.csv*

 2. Added transverse (pT) and longitudinal (pL) pion momentum with respect to the virtual photon as outputs in *SIDISc12rSkimmer.C*